 4.3.2 Preparation

-In the preparation phase the NSI does not exist.
-The preparation phase includes network slice design, network slice capacity planning, on-boarding and evaluation of the network functions, preparing the network environment and other necessary preparations required to be done before the creation of an NSI.
+In the preparation phase the NetworkSlice instance does not exist.
+The preparation phase includes network slice design, network slice capacity planning, on-boarding and evaluation of the network functions, preparing the network environment and other necessary preparations required to be done before the creation of an NetworkSlice instance.

 4.3.3 Commissioning

-NSI provisioning in the commissioning phase includes creation of the NSI.
-During NSI creation all needed resources are allocated and configured to satisfy the network slice requirements.
-The creation of an NSI can include creation and/or modification of the NSI constituents.
+NetworkSlice instance provisioning in the commissioning phase includes creation of the NetworkSlice instance.
+During NetworkSlice instance creation all needed resources are allocated and configured to satisfy the network slice requirements.
+The creation of an NetworkSlice instance can include creation and/or modification of the NetworkSlice instance constituents.

 4.3.4 Operation

-The Operation phase includes the activation, supervision, performance reporting (e.g. for KPI monitoring), resource capacity planning, modification, and de-activation of an NSI.
+The Operation phase includes the activation, supervision, performance reporting (e.g. for KPI monitoring), resource capacity planning, modification, and de-activation of an NetworkSlice instance.

-Activation makes the NSI ready to support communication services.
+Activation makes the NetworkSlice instance ready to support communication services.

-Resource capacity planning includes any actions that calculates resource usage based on an NSI provisioning, and performance monitoring and generates modification polices as a result of the calculation.
+Resource capacity planning includes any actions that calculates resource usage based on an NetworkSlice instance provisioning, and performance monitoring and generates modification polices as a result of the calculation.

 NOTE: Automation of resource capacity planning is out of scope of the present document.

-NSI modification could be including e.g. capacity or topology changes.
-The modification can include creation or modification of NSI constituents.
-NSI modification can be triggered by receiving new network slice requirements or as the result of supervision/reporting
+NetworkSlice instance modification could be including e.g. capacity or topology changes.
+The modification can include creation or modification of NetworkSlice instance constituents.
+NetworkSlice instance modification can be triggered by receiving new network slice requirements or as the result of supervision/reporting

-The deactivation includes actions that make the NSI inactive and stops the communication services.
+The deactivation includes actions that make the NetworkSlice instance inactive and stops the communication services.

-Network slice provisioning actions in the operation phase involves activation, modification and de-activation of an NSI.
+Network slice provisioning actions in the operation phase involves activation, modification and de-activation of an NetworkSlice instance.

 4.3.5 Decommissioning

-Network slice instance provisioning in the decommissioning phase includes decommissioning of non-shared constituents if required and removing the NSI specific configuration from the shared constituents.
-After the decommissioning phase, the NSI is terminated and does not exist anymore.
+NetworkSlice instance provisioning in the decommissioning phase includes decommissioning of non-shared constituents if required and removing the NetworkSlice instance specific configuration from the shared constituents.
+After the decommissioning phase, the NetworkSlice instance is terminated and does not exist anymore.

 4.4 Managed network slice concepts